wolfmanx/mongo-python-driver/README-context-extension.rst

 Currently, the C extensions for PyMongo/BSON can only be enabled/disabled with site-wide installation options.

-If the C extensions should be disabled (for e.g. mod_wsgi) virtual_env has to be used, if the standard installation should not be modified.
+If the C extensions must be disabled (for e.g. mod_wsgi) virtual_env has to be used, if the standard installation should not be modified.

 SON manipulators can be used to automate object conversion, when writing into a MongoDB database.
-However, SON manipulators only work in the database layer of PyMongo.
+However, SON manipulators only work in the database layer of PyMongo and require copying the entire document tree, if the original has to be preserved.

 When the :mod:`bson` module is used as a standalone serialization protocol, you are out of luck.
+Since there is currently no provision in the BSON encoder to allow graceful recovery on a per-element basis.

-There is currently no provision in the BSON encoder to allow graceful recovery on a per-element basis.
+Writing both a SON manipulator and a document expander is redundant, since they basically perform the same task.

 ==================================================
 :rem:`|||:sec:|||`\ Caveat